dsiebel/Tomcat-App-Skeleton/bin/README.markdown

 </table>

 ### stop.sh
-This script can be used to gracefuly stop the running tomcat instance containing your web application.
+This script can be used to gracefuly stop the running tomcat containing your web application.
-It basically contains the same catalina configuration as the corresponsing _start.sh_.
+It basically contains the same catalina configuration as the corresponding _start.sh_.

 ```bash
 export JAVA_HOME=/path/to/java/runtime/